 At a Glance: Absolute Boyfriend

-Absolute Boyfriend is a short manga series, only 6 volumes, that was never made into an anime.
+Absolute Boyfriend is a short manga series—only six volumes—that was never made into an anime.
 It has, however, spawned a live-action series in Japan, as well as a Taiwanese live-action series called Absolute Darling.

-Always look at all these romance anime where it's an average, unlucky guy who can't get laid and suddenly his luck turns around in that department?
+Do you always seem to read romance anime where it's an average, unlucky guy who can't get laid and suddenly his luck turns around in that department?
 This is basically the gender reverse of that.
-What we have is a bland female protagonist, insecure about her small boob size, afraid that she'll never attract her dream man.
+What we have is a bland female protagonist who is insecure about her small boob size and is afraid that she'll never attract her dream man.

-She stumbles onto a website where you can build and order a "dream man", and does it, thinking it's a game.
+She stumbles onto a website where you can build and order a "dream man."
+She does it, thinking it's a game.
 So is she surprised when Mr. Perfect shows up in a box!
 He's basically a life-like doll android.
 Nosebleed!

 Shogakukan (Japanese) Viz Media (North American)